 Picking up some great lessons in the realm of outreach lately.

-- Diligence.
 The race isn’t to the fastest or the most impressive initially, but to the one who hangs in there for the long haul.
-I am impressed that we have seen some great things happen in the area of outreach – as people are being touched they are opening up – we are mentoring the community in civility it seems.
+I am impressed that we have seen some great things happen in the area of outreach.
+As people are being touched they are opening up – we are mentoring the community incivility it seems.
 I am impressed that we are able to turn on the faucets and see people respond.

-- Recycle lessons learned.
-I am seeing that the lessons I learned a time ago – a season or two ago – are still timely.
+I am seeing that the lessons I learned some time ago – a season or two ago – are still timely.
 God is able to resurrect those lessons into my daily life so I am able to pick up on the lessons learned.
 As Wimber used to say, “Old marching orders are good marching orders.”
 What I started out to do some time ago still works.
 Those insights are good, pleasant, helpful – I will persevere in following those out.

 It all starts with us humbling ourselves and going back to the things that Jesus spoke to us, to begin with.
 Unless we obey His call – unless we walk out his words to us – we will not get very far.
 I am convinced He is calling us on a big scale to do similar things.
 I hear people tell me all the time that they have been called by God to serve their community.
 I also hear many tell me they have gotten off track in the original calling.
 They have fallen into building facilities, into strategizing budgets, into the notion of building facilities in the belief people will automatically gather.